paradoxinversion/serialized-api/README.md

 ### start

-Uses the concurrency package to run mongod => server-dev => client-dev.
-This is the most likely way you will work with this repo.
-When running the project in this manner, project files will be built in-memory by webpack-dev-server.
-No additional files will be added to the project directory.

 ### start:dev

 Starts the server located in the built app.
-This method requires the project to be built, such as via `build:all-local`.

 ### server-dev